Kultrol/Kultrol/README.md

 ## Hi there 👋

+My name is Kevin.
+I am a math and physics double major.
+I am currently working on data and actuarial science related projects that range from small exercises/learning projects to more developed projects.

 <!--
 **Kultrol/Kultrol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.